reflectivity/file_format/specification.md

 Below the separator line, metadata might be added.
-These overwrite the metadata supplied in the initial main header (i.e. data set 2 does not know anything about the changes made for data set 1 but keeps any unchanged values from the first header).
+These overwrite the metadata supplied in the initial main header (i.e. data set 2 does not know anything about the changes made for data set 1 but keeps any values from data set 0 (the header) which is not overwritten.

-For the case of additional input data with different spin state this might look like:
+For the case of additional input data (from an other raw file) with different spin state this might look like:

 ```
 #     data_source: